UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Before switching gas providers, review customer service ratings and be aware of potential early termination fees of $150 or more.

-When your heater goes out or you discover a confusing billing dispute, the rate per therm matters far less than the human being on the other end of the phone.
-In this category, recent Gas South customer reviews and SCANA feedback show a distinct operational divide between the two organizations.
+When your heater stops working in mid-January, the rate per therm matters far less than the responsiveness of the customer support team.
+Looking closely at recent Gas South reviews and SCANA Energy feedback highlights a distinct operational divide between the two organizations.

 🌱 Eco Edge: While neither offers a 100% renewable gas product in the traditional sense, you can still lower your carbon footprint.
 Reliable smart thermostats can lower your heating and cooling bills by approximately 8% annually, saving you money regardless of which logo is on your bill.
 For more ideas on how to make your home more eco-friendly, explore our guide to sustainable living.

-If you have decided to jump ship from SCANA to Gas South (or vice versa), the transition is handled seamlessly behind the scenes.
-You do not need to worry about losing heat during the changeover; your natural gas service will not be interrupted during the transition.
+If you have decided to jump ship from SCANA to Gas South (or vice versa), the process is handled seamlessly behind the scenes.
+Your natural gas service will not be interrupted during the transition.
+Follow these simple steps to execute a switch today:

 Learn more about Switching Natural Gas Providers